Efficient Learning of Object Placement with Intra-Category Transfer: Experimental Evaluation

 \section{Experimental Evaluation}

 We evaluate our approach both in simulation and on a real robot.
-First, in simulation, we measure the impact of different feature encodings, category maps, relative pose models, impact of training samples, and impact of distractor objects.
-In the second step, we deploy the best performing model on a real robot and use it for table setting with seen and unseen cutlery.
+First, in simulation, we measure the impact of feature encodings, category maps, relative pose models, impact of training samples, and impact of distractor objects.
+Second, we deploy the best performing model on a real robot and use it for table setting with seen and unseen cutlery.